status-im/status-go/mailserver/README.md

     sudo socat -d -d - UNIX-CONNECT:/docker/statusd-mail/data/geth.ipc
 ```

+You can add `"followCursor": true` if you want it to automatically download messages until the cursor is empty meaning all data was synced.

 ### Debugging

 To verify that your mail server received any responses, watch logs and seek for logs like this: